 6. The Sacred Valley is close by and should be explored

-Take a 45 minute long combi ride for a mere couple soles and you will be in Cusco’s agricultural town of Pisac.
-Famous for it’s bustling market, spectacular ruins, and small town charm this town is our favorite day trip from the city.
-Push past Pisac and many other small towns await, further from the tourist trail, indulge in sweet local breads, take your turn designing pottery, or get your heart pumping on a rafting trip down the Urubamba River.
+Take a 45-minute long combi ride for a mere couple soles and you will be in Cusco’s agricultural town of Pisac.
+Famous for its bustling market, spectacular ruins, and small-town charm this town is our favorite day trip from the city.
+Push past Pisac and many other small towns await, further from the tourist trail, indulge in sweet local bread, take your turn designing pottery, or get your heart pumping on a rafting trip down the Urubamba River.
 Also in the area is a bungee jump located 60 mts from Chinchero.
 If you are into climbing, head to the cliffs between Urubamba and Ollantaytambo, there you will find some fellow climbers and kayakers.

 7. Seeing one museum?
 Might as well see them all